 7. Focus on the details.

 Does the property have interesting architectural elements?
 Is there a pool?
 Are there pine trees surrounding the house?
 Include these details in your photos that give each property its own unique personality.
-These details are often key selling points for real estate agent so take some time to show them off.
+These details are often key selling points for real estate agents so take some time to show them off.

 8. Use a drone for overhead shots of the property.